 For this type of beach experience, I do recommend getting water shoes.
 Rocks can get slippery and could possibly hurt your feet.
 Water shoes can be purchased anywhere across the whole of Malta.

 Blue Grotto – Zurrieq Valley sea inlet

-Blue Grotto is a very popular site across visitors and locals and Zurrieq Valley sea inlet offers excellent swimming opportunity.
+Blue Grotto is a very popular site among visitors and locals.
+But many don’t know that and Zurrieq Valley sea inlet offers excellent swimming opportunity.
 The entry to the water is from small rocky docks and the water here is deep thus only recommended for those who know how to swim well.

 It is a great area offering lovely views of the islet of Filfla and many viewing points spread along with the coast.
 Wied iż-Żurrieq is also well known for good restaurants.
 I must say it a ‘all in one’ kind of destination.
 Swimming is not the biggest attractions of the area yet I wanted to mention it due to its unusual surroundings.